FPSO – Introduction and corrosion control

 (floating storage offshore)

-The preparation of steel surfaces is of greatest importance for the durability of a coating.
+The preparation of steel surfaces is of the greatest importance for the durability of a coating.
 It may be more important than the selection of coating type.
-The use of a high-quality and technically sophisticated coating is useless if the steel surface preparation is neglected.
+A high-quality and technically sophisticated coating is useless if the steel surface preparation is neglected.
 Consequently, the good performance of the coating depends on adequate surface preparation.
 Early coating failures are often caused by inadequate surface preparation.

 Types and methods of surface preparation

 There are three main types of surface preparation.

 Abrasive Blast Cleaning